 Comparing all Pokemon with a pure Ground moveset, Rhydon finishes 5th place.
 As expected, it loses out to Groudon,Garchomp and Rhyperior.
 Losing out to Mamoswine wasn’t unexpected, and I think if Mamoswine had higher stats it could actually outclass the top 3.

 It does so because Rhydon wasn’t conceived with an evolution in mind.
 Until Generation 4 it was made to be the final stage Pokemon of its line.
-It was given stats that allowed it to stand out.
+It was also given stats that allowed it to stand out, unlike more mediocre folk such as Lickitung.
 When they added Rhyperior, it was essentially Rhydon on steroids.
 However, Rhydon was never bad to begin with.
 It may not be the best but that doesn’t make you bad.
-The gap between great and terrible is wide and deep.

 If you do not have a team of 6 Ground types for Heatran, and you should because Heatran takes 2.56 times more damage from Ground moves.
 This’ll also come in handy for future raid bosses such as Zekrom and Reshiram, two powerhouses that will arrive in Generation 5.
 If you still can’t get a good team of 6, turn to Rhydon as a stop gap measure.